Travel Agent Commissions, Explained. [Infographic + Charts]

 For international bookings, airlines do offer travel agent commissions through two routes:

-Consolidators: These are wholesalers.
+These are wholesalers.
 They specialize in air and have private contracts with the airlines.
-Travel agents can get airline commissions with these contracts or they can have access to net rates and/or private fares that they can then mark up.
-(Confused about fares?
-Read our Understanding Airline Fare Types article!)
+Travel agents can make money with these contracts in one of two ways: commission and marking up net rates.

-Airline Contracts: Your host agency or consortium/franchise/co-op will most likely have private air contracts that allow for travel agent commissions on certain airlines.
-Not every international ticket is going to be commissionable, it depends on things like city pairs, class of service, the carrier, etc.
+Your host agency or consortium/franchise/co-op will most likely have private air contracts that allow for travel agent commissions on certain airlines.
+Not every international ticket is going to be commissionable, it depends on things like city pairs, class of service, the carrier, time of year, etc.

 As of Feb.
 2018, Delta announced cuts in commissions on international flights to travel agencies according to Travel Weekly.
 The cuts vary depending on routes and ticket class, with the deepest cuts impacting travel agencies that sell luxury and business travel.
 It remains to be seen whether other airlines will follow suit.